Resources

 However, Federal Fair Housing laws involving a room for rent are unique regarding the relationship of the people living together as roommates.
 Legally, there are differences between renting a house to someone you don’t live with and renting a room to someone in a shared home.

-Essentially, you cannot use discriminatory language in your ad, but you can advertise with qualifiers specific to your lifestyle, for example, a female owner who prefers a female roommate or a strictly religious person who seeks another who upholds the practices they engage in at home.
+Essentially, you cannot use discriminatory language in your ad.
+However, if you’re wondering how to find renters that mesh with your preferences, you can advertise with qualifiers specific to your lifestyle: for example, a female owner who prefers a female roommate.

 • Mortgage interest